CoenCardelli/CoenCardelli/README.md

 **4. Drunk Driver Flag:**
 The `DRUNK_DR` field (number of drunk drivers per crash) was used as both a quantitative measure and converted to a binary dimension (0 = No drunk driver, 1+ = Drunk driver involved) for certain views to simplify comparison across rural/urban contexts and weather conditions.

+**5. State-Level Alcohol Involvement Rate (Question 2):**
+A calculated field was created to compute the proportion of crashes in each state where `DRUNK_DR` ≥ 1, divided by the total number of crashes in that state.
+This rate was then compared against the national average rate to identify states exceeding the baseline, enabling a normalized geographic comparison independent of each state's raw crash volume.

 ---

 ## Analysis and Results